 A high quality premium puppy food that contains omega fatty acids, high quality protein and a clinically proven antioxidant complex to support your puppy's rapid growth and development.

-Formulated with turkey, salmon and sardine, this Australian made puppy food contains all natural and grain free ingredients.
+Formulated with chicken and free from wheat and gluten, this Australian-made, Australian-owned puppy food contains all natural ingredients.

 This premium puppy food is fortified with colostrum for enhanced immunity and protection from common intestinal upsets.